willxie/fast-rcnn/README.md

-# Fast R-CNN with dlib selective search
+## Fast R-CNN with dlib selective search

 This repo contains code that uses Fast R-CNN with SpaceNet dataset (https://aws.amazon.com/public-datasets/spacenet/).
 Selective search is done with dlib and no longer requires matlab to run.

+The below is the original README:

 ### This code base is no longer maintained and exists as a historical artifact to supplement my ICCV 2015 paper.
 For more recent work that's faster and more accurrate, please see [Faster R-CNN](https://github.com/rbgirshick/py-faster-rcnn) (which also includes functionality for training Fast R-CNN).